 Step 2.
 Scan Your Photos on Mac

-Allow PowerMyMac to access data on your Mac, then click on the Scan button to start scan all photos on your Mac.
+Click the Junk Cleaner module.
+Allow PowerMyMac to access data on your Mac, then click on the SCAN button to start scan all photos on your Mac.

 Step 3.
-View Results and Select All Photos to Clean
+View Results and Select All Photo Junks to Clean

-After scanning, preview the results by pressing the View Button.
-Then choose all the photos you want to clean up.
+After scanning, preview the results.
+Then choose all the photo jinks you want to clean up.

-After selecting the photos, click on the Clean button then press the Confirm button on the pop-up window and wait for the cleaning process until it’s completed.
+After selecting the photo junks, click on the CLEAN button and wait for the cleaning process until it’s completed.